Aircraft in fiction: North American X-15

 On 5 November 1959, a small engine fire forced pilot Scott Crossfield to make an emergency landing on Rosamond Dry Lake, Edwards Air Force Base, California, in a North American X-15.
 Not designed to land with fuel on board, the X-15 landed with a heavy load of propellants and broke its back, grounding it for three months.
 Footage of this accident was later incorporated in The Outer Limits, episode "The Premonition", first aired 9 January 1965.

 The rocket craft is also the subject of the 1961 Essex Productions film X-15, a fictionalized account of the program, directed by Richard Donner in his first outing, and narrated by USAF Brigadier General (Reserve) James Stewart in an uncredited role.

 The X-15 is portrayed as the FFE Space Fighter (宇宙戦闘機 Uchū Sentōki, lit.
 Space Fighter) armed with atomic heat cannons to fight the Natarl UFO's in the 1959 movie Battle in Outer Space.

 In the opening scene of the 2018 film First Man, Neil Armstrong, played by Ryan Gosling, pilots a North American X-15 during a test flight.

-Test flights of the X-15 are the background story of a Buck Danny Album by Jean-Michel Charlier and Victor Hubinon.

-Northrop A-17

-The Northrop A-17 makes an appearance at March Field at the conclusion of the 1941 Paramount Pictures film I Wanted Wings.